On the action of relatively irreducible automorphisms on their train tracks: Introduction

-However, this simplifies the treatment a little, since some of the results stated here are dependent on others in unexpected ways.
+Some of the results stated here are dependent on others in unexpected ways.
 For instance, the equivalent formulations of co-compactness, Theorem~\ref{cocompactnessdefs}, relies on the fact that $\Min(\phi)$ is uniformly close to $\Min(\phi^{-1})$, Theorem~\ref{UnifDistFromMinSet}.

 The organisation of the paper is as follows: